-Net revenue is primarily derived from pediatric and adult healthcare services provided by our PDS segment (referred to as "patient revenue") and from the delivery of enteral nutrition and other products to patients by our MS segment (referred to as "product revenue").
-Components of net revenue include the established bill rates, explicit price concessions, also known as contractual adjustments and discounts, provided to third-party payers, and implicit price concessions.
+Revenue is primarily derived from pediatric and adult healthcare services provided by our PDS segment (referred to as "patient revenue") and from the sale of enteral nutrition and other products to patients by our MS segment (referred to as "product revenue").
+Components of revenue include the established bill rates, explicit price concessions, also known as contractual adjustments and discounts, provided to third-party payers, and implicit price concessions.

-Cost of Patient Service, Excluding Depreciation and Amortization
+Cost of Revenue, Excluding Depreciation and Amortization

-Cost of patient service, excluding depreciation and amortization (referred to as "cost of patient services"), is incurred by our PDS and MS segments.
-For the PDS segment, cost of patient services primarily includes direct labor costs and associated payroll taxes and benefits for the patient care services provided by our caregivers.
+Cost of revenue, excluding depreciation and amortization (referred to as "cost of revenue"), is incurred by our PDS and MS segments.
+For the PDS segment, cost of revenue primarily includes direct labor costs and associated payroll taxes and benefits for the patient care services provided by our caregivers.
 It also includes workers compensation and professional liability insurance costs.
-For our MS segment, cost of patient services primarily includes the cost of enteral nutrition products shipped to our patients, as well as shipping costs.
+For our MS segment, cost of revenue primarily includes the cost of enteral nutrition products shipped to our patients, as well as shipping costs.